From prediction markets to interpretable collective intelligence: Main results

-\item All the experts are myopic and risk neutral in the following sense. \begin{itemize} \item Any expert $n\in\bm E$ does not consider the situation where someone outside $e_k\cup\{n\}$ participates in the market (if someone else joins~$e_k$, this attitude is instantly carried over to $e_{k+1}\cup\{n\}$, and so forth). \item Immediately after the expert~$n_k$ joins to $e_k$, (at the beginning of the round $k+1$), his or her expected profit on the joining transaction is \emph{strictly} greater than zero, provided $n_k$ believes\footnote{Hereinafter, the word ``believes'' means ``takes for granted in the further logical inference''.} that $q^c_{k_\infty}$ equals a certain value known to him or her:
+\item All the experts are myopic and risk neutral in the following sense. \begin{itemize} \item Any expert $n\in\bm E$ does not consider the situation where someone outside $e_k\cup\{n\}$ participates in the market.
+If someone else joins~$e_k$, this attitude is instantly carried over to $e_{k+1}\cup\{n\}$, and so forth. \item If the expert~$n_k$ joins to $e_k$ and has a certain probability $\pi_{n_k}\big(\bm\omega\big[q^c_{k_\infty}\big]\big)$, then his or her expected profit on the joining transaction is \emph{strictly} greater than zero:

+Here the sign~$\pm$ depends on whether $n_k$ has bought or sold contracts, and $s^\pm$ is their quantity. \item If there is an expert ${n\in\bm E\setminus e_{k}}$ that can achieve \eqref{eq:ex_pr}, then the round~$k$ cannot be the last. \end{itemize}